 At all times when on the indoor or outdoor green, flat soled bowls shoes must be worn.
 Shoes must be changed to go outside and changed back again before going onto the playing surface.
 Please do not arrive in your bowls shoes - change into them once inside the building or on the outside green.

-Keith Brudenell is the club coach and is happy to give coaching to all members of the club, whatever their level of play is.
+Keith Brudenell and John Greaves are the club coaches, and both are happy to give coaching to all members of the club, whatever their level of play.
 This can be on a group or individual basis.
-Please contact the Club Secretary (main office) and they will put you in contact with him.
+Please contact the Club Secretary (main office) and they will put you in contact with them.
+There is no charge.

 "Roll-ups" are, in effect, an opportunity to practice.
 Either by yourself, or with a group of friends.
 From September to April, the volume of matches being played leaves little rink space, so it is advisable to book your Roll-up in advance.
 From May to August however, when it is quieter in the club, booking a rink is not as necessary.